 Formerly named Barbour Ponds, St. Vrain State Park features 604 acres of land and 152 acres of water, split between several ponds.
-It’s easy to reach between Denver and Fort Collins on Highway I-25.
+It’s easy to reach in Firestone, located between Denver and Fort Collins on Highway I-25.

 The park features year round recreation and stunning views of Longs Peak.